 Thankfully, another major hurdle was cleared when co-sponsors Senators Bill Nelson (D) and Marco Rubio (R) of Florida. introduced S1461, the companion bill to HR1639.
-S1461, like HR1639, seeks to separate cigars from cigarettes and other tobacco products in order to keep them from being regulated by the Food and Drug Administration.
-Like The House version of this bill, it is called the "Traditional Cigar Manufacturing and Small Business Jobs Preservation Act of 2011."
+S1461, like HR1639, seeks to separate cigars from cigarettes and other tobacco products in order to keep them safe from FDA regulation.
+Like The House version of this bill, it is called the “Traditional Cigar Manufacturing and Small Business Jobs Preservation Act of 2011.”

-Should the FDA include premium cigars under their umbrella here's what will happen:
+Should the FDA regulation include premium cigars under their umbrella here’s what will happen:

 - You’ll pay extremely higher prices for premium cigars.

 - Flavored cigars will disappear.